hwsase/Thala_for_a_reason/README.md

 # Thala_for_a_reason
-This is a website that tells that why 7 is important wheather it's words or numbers.
+This is a website that tells why 7 is important wheather it's words or numbers.

 Used Technologies